stoianmihail/stoianmihail.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: _The open problems in computer science are my daily bread._
+subtitle: "The open problems in computer science are my daily bread."
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: